eNMS-automation/eNMS/docs/source/automation/workflow_data.md

 and retrieve those variables' data from the payload with the `get_var()` function using the first positional argument (the variable name) and the same optional arguments defined in `set_var`.
-If neither of the optional arguments are used the variable is global.
+If neither of the optional arguments are used, the variable is global.

 - The first argument for set_var is positional and names the variable being set.